-Knowledge Center for the Off-Road Diesel Vehicle Regulation
+Knowledge Center for the In-Use Off-Road Diesel-Fueled Fleets Regulation

 In December 2011, major amendments to the Off-Road Diesel Vehicle Regulation, which include delaying the first compliance date to no earlier than January 1, 2014, became effective.
 The changes to the regulation are reflected in the fact sheets, advisories, and answers to frequently asked questions below.

 - Requirements in Effect Now - Enforcement and

 - Advisory 391: Written Idling Policy

 - Advisory 394: Reporting Vehicles